StewBC/cc65-Chess/readme.txt

 2) Set the environment variable (or change the Makefile-dsk.md) to point at the apple commander jar file.
 Here's how it's done for different shell's:
  Powershell:
-   $env:AC = "command to apple commander.jar"
+   $env:AC = "path to apple commander.jar"
  cmd.exe
-   set AC="command to apple commander.jar"
+   set AC="path to apple commander.jar"
- bash (Unix or MacOS terminal): export AC="command to apple commander.jar"
+ bash (Unix or MacOS terminal): export AC="path to apple commander.jar"